-This is the first of our long haul cruising trips in 2020.
-Sailing in our own backyard gives you a chance of a proper introduction to Baltic sailing at its best.
-We will be leaving Helsinki in the end of August when all places are less crowded but we still enjoy summer warmth and indian summer skies.
-The trip will be nicely balanced with places off the beaten track as well as some cultural gems that present the long historical continuity of the region.
+The Helsinki – Copenhagen trip is the first of our long hauls in 2020 taking us to the Caribbean and back.
+Sailing in our home waters gives us a chance to properly introduce Baltic sailing at its best.
+We will be leaving Helsinki in the beginning of September, when places are less crowded, but we can still enjoy summer warmth and indian summer skies.
+The trip will be nicely balanced with places off the beaten track, as well as, cultural attractions that present the long historical continuity of the region.
 We will sail from the Viking age to the hip modern Scandinavian state, from remoteness to lively cities and robust local slow food to capital dining sceneries .. all in nine days!

 The sailing itinerary will follow the prevailing wind conditions and may change due to necessity.
 This is a cruise that’s purpose is to maintain certain standard on the yacht what comes to living conditions.
 We will search the easiest sailing route to our destination without compromising comfort.